 Keeping the head still when you swing

 Keeping your head still is critical for staying closed with your front shoulder, and hips.
-The introductory video (see above) gives a simple drill for keeping the head still during your baseball swing, by placing your hat in front of home plate as a focal point; make sure you can see the hat after you finish your swing.
+The video below gives a simple drill for keeping the head still during your baseball swing, by placing your hat in front of home plate as a focal point; make sure you can see the hat after you finish your swing.

 Ball tracking, and fastball mechanics

 Laser Blast hitting drills fix common hitting mistakes, for example, pulling off the baseball.
 Increase the resistance of our baseball swing trainer by reducing the size (adjustable to fix youth, and professional players), to fix casting, reaching, and lunging; making contact closer to your body; critical for keeping your front shoulder closed, hitting against a dominant fastball pitcher.

 - Set Up: Laser Blast, both arms inside

 - Pitch Height: Thigh to belly-button

 - Approach: Hitting the ball up the middle, and opposite field (key point)

 Advanced hitting tip